josehb96/josehb96/README.md

 # Hi, I'm Jose Hurtado Baeza!

-## About Me (Nobody cares)
+## About Me (NOBODY CARES)

-- I'm a fool in search of freedom.
+- I'm a Software Engineer with fundamentals in finances and economics.

 - I create websites that sell.
-If you want to sell, contact me.
+If you want one -> josehurtadobaeza@gmail.com

 - I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.